holidayextras/culture/pairing.md

 # Pairing

-Pair programming is the process of two or more people sharing a development environment to solve a technical problem.
+Pair programming is the process of two people sharing a development environment to solve a technical problem.
 Outside of programming, pairing can be a used to solve all manner of diverse problems.

 ## When should we pair?